-The samples investigated here, are fabricated from a modulation-doped $\textrm{GaAs}$/$\textrm{Al}_{0.34}\textrm{Ga}_{0.66}\textrm{As}$ heterostructure grown by molecular beam epitaxy.
-The heterostructure contains a 2DEG, situated $110~\textrm{nm}$ below the surface.
-The sheet charge carrier density, mobility and mean free path at a temperature of $T=4.2~\textrm{K}$ are $2.87 \cdot 10^{15}~\textrm{m}^{-2}$, $28.8~\textrm{m}^2/\textrm{Vs}$ and $\approx 5~\mu \textrm{m}$, respectively.
-Optical lithography and successive wet chemical etching is used to define the macroscopic mesa structure.
-Ohmic contacts are made of Ni/AuGe/Au layers formed by high-vacuum deposition and successive thermal annealing.
-The metallic gate electrodes are defined by electron beam lithography and consist of a $50~\textrm{nm}$ thick Au layer.
-A schematic picture of the rectifier is shown in fig.~\ref{fig.1}.
-The source-drain voltage $V_{SD}$ is applied between the "S" and "D" terminals.
-Different gate voltages $V_{GA}$, $V_{GB}$ can be applied to the gates.
-The transverse voltage $V_y$ is measured between the terminals $A$ and $B$.
-The conductive channel has a length of $1000~\mu \textrm{m}$ and a width of $100~\mu \textrm{m}$, while the length of the two metallic gate electrodes is $900~\mu \textrm{m}$ and the distance between the two gates is $1~\mu \textrm{m}$ , which equals the width of the transition region between areas of different carrier densities.
-While the overall sample size is much higher than the mean free path, the dimension of the most important part in the sample, namely the transition region, is much smaller.
-Using a macroscopic sample geometry enables us to use source-drain voltages in the order of $100~\textrm{mV}$ without occupation of excited subbands in the 2DEG and ensures a homogeneous current flow.
-All measurements are performed at $4.2~\textrm{K}$.
+The samples are fabricated from a modulation-doped $\textrm{GaAs}$/$\textrm{AlGaAs}$ heterostructure grown by molecular beam epitaxy.
+Sample A is used for the rectification experiments, sample B is a reference sample.
+The samples contain a 2DEG, situated $107~\textrm{nm}$ below the surface.
+The charge carrier density $n_0$ and mobility $\mu_0$ at $T = 4.2~\textrm{K}$ are $2.07 \cdot 10^{15}~\textrm{m}^{-2}$ and $125~\textrm{m}^2/\textrm{Vs}$, respectively.
+Optical lithography and successive wet chemical etching is used to define a narrow stripe of 2DEG.
+Ohmic contacts are provided by evaporating Ni/AuGe/Au layers and successive thermal annealing.
+Two metallic gate electrodes, running parallel to the 2DEG stripe, are defined by electron beam lithography and consist of a $50~\textrm{nm}$ thick Au layer.
+A schematic picture of the resulting device (sample A) is shown in Fig.~\ref{fig1}(a).
+The 2DEG stripe has a length of $600~\mu \textrm{m}$ and a width of $50~\mu \textrm{m}$, while the length of the two metallic gate electrodes is $500~\mu \textrm{m}$ with a separation of $1~\mu \textrm{m}$.
+Different gate voltages $U_{\textrm{g}1}$ and $U_{\textrm{g}2}$ can be applied to the two gates, resulting in two stripes of different carrier density in the electron channel (see Fig.~\ref{fig1}(b)).
+The gap region between the gates equals the width of the transition region between areas of different carrier densities and will therefore be neglected in the following.
+The current is applied between the source and the drain contacts at the ends of the 2DEG stripe.
+The transverse voltage $U_{y}^{\textrm{exp}}$ is measured by two voltage probes located on each side of the stripe.
+The measurements are performed in the push-pull configuration,\cite{Knop2006} i.e. half of the source-drain voltage $U_{\textrm{sd}}$ is applied at the source and the other half at the drain terminal.
+The outcome is a symmetric configuration with respect to the voltage probes.
+The reference sample B is used to determine the relevant sample parameters for the diffusion thermopower model through resistivity, Hall, and Shubnikov-de Haas measurements.
+In contrast to sample A, sample B has only one gate covering the whole stripe and three voltage probes on each side.
+If not stated otherwise, all measurements are performed on sample A at $4.2~\textrm{K}$.